Manufacturing

 What to watch: Confirm whether your current org supports the required forecast set, product hierarchy, period, and rollup behavior before assuming the release note applies directly to your configuration.

-2. Rebate management enhancements
+2. Salesforce rebate management enhancements

 This is especially relevant when rebate programs are tied to growth targets, volume thresholds, partner tiers, or account-specific commitments.
 The more complex the rebate model, the more important it becomes to connect program logic, approval workflows, and payout records inside Salesforce rather than managing the process separately.